nemerosa/ontrack/ontrack-delivery/Operations.md

     ssh root@<ip>

 where IP is the assigned one to the droplet.
+The connection uses the SSH key that was used to create the droplet and this can lead to problems.

+For example, if the droplet was created on Jenkins using its key, you cannot connect to this machine from, let's say, your laptop, because you are using another key.

+**TODO** A user must be created to allow SSH connections from anywhere, and not only from the machine which created the droplet.

 ### Docker management